Location of Adventure

-A very important feature of our South Africa safaris is the limited group size, as Africa's natural realms are best experienced in quiet seclusion, with a lighter footprint on the environment.
+A very important feature of our South Africa and Botswana safari is the limited group size, as Africa's natural wonders are best experienced in quiet seclusion, with a lighter footprint on the environment.

 Specialized 4x4 Land Rovers and Land Cruisers

 In South Africa we use open 4x4 Land Rovers or Land Cruisers with a suspension system custom-designed for safari terrain, and an open-top, open-sided, tiered seating arrangement designed to maximize game-viewing opportunities and passenger comfort.
-Typically, each vehicle has 10 cushioned passenger seats, one in front next to the driver, followed by three rows of three seats each, though we limit our capacity to approximately seven travelers on this safari, with a window seat for each person.
+Typically, each vehicle has 10 cushioned passenger seats, one in front next to the driver, followed by three rows of three seats each, though we limit our capacity to approximately six travelers on this safari, with a window seat for each person.
 Each row is raised slightly higher than the one in front of it, allowing for unobstructed views of scenery and wildlife.
 Vehicles have a mini fridge stocked with cold drinks, a small library with reference books and field guides, and ponchos for each traveler in case of rain.
 Each custom-built vehicle sports front bull bars and runner boards, as well as a full recovery kit, including spare tires and a high-lift jack.
 Vehicles are updated or replaced as needed and meticulously maintained to provide our guests with an unmatched safari experience.